betoule/cosmologix/README.md

 ## Roadmap

-- [ ] Add corner plots for contours and bestfits
+- [ ] Add 1d profile likelihoods for corner plots
+- [ ] Ease the handling of exploration results

 ## Accuracy of the distance modulus computation